al3xsus/al3xsus.github.io/src/data/posts/brain-train.md

 _It’s a timer inside a useEffect hook.
 If the game is active, we’re setting a new activeCell in the table, highlighting it, and removing the highlight from the previous one, going according to the direction and with a set speed._

+## Manipulating SVG Elements

-And this is how I manipulate SVG:
+This is how I manipulate SVG:

 ```javascript
 const underlineSVG = (address: number, highlight: boolean) => {